Wagah Border crossing

 On board the bus after clearing passport control on the Indian side.

-Getting to Lahore from the Wagah Border crossing
+Getting to Lahore from Wagah Border Crossing

-Taxi is the easiest/only option for getting from the Wagah Border crossing to Lahore.
 When we crossed there were a few taxis lined up waiting at the Pakistani side of the border having dropped people off going in the other direction.

 Do be sure to negotiate and agree on a price before you hop in a taxi.
-Our taxi cost 3200Rs ($16 USD) from the border to our hotel in Lahore.

-[Oh, and make sure they actually know where you are going!
+Oh, and make sure they actually know where you are going!

 • Tip: Some drivers do not have smart phones with a map so if you don’t have data this makes directions by taxi rather trickier!